LoopKit/loopdocs/docs/gh-actions/automatic.md

 Regardless of your choice, please [Disable Automatic Installation from *TestFlight*](gh-deploy.md#disable-automatic-install-from-testflight){: target="_blank" }.
 You should be alert any time your *Loop* app is updated.
 Check that all settings are maintained and pay attention to make sure the app behavior is nominal.

-You still need to **take these actions** to ensure a recent build of the *Loop* app is available in &TestFlight* for you to install on your phone when you choose:
+You still need to **take these actions** to ensure a recent build of the *Loop* app is available in *TestFlight* for you to install on your phone when you choose:

 * Keep your *Apple Developer* account up to date with agreements signed
 * [Renew Certificate](gh-update.md#renew-certificate){: target="_blank" } once a year